khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

   - [search the Internet](https://duckduckgo.com/?q=gen+alpha&t=brave&ia=web)
 -->

-This page explores Dave White's concepts of digital identities as presented in three of his short videos.
+## Task
 Consider using the following steps:

-1. Take short notes while watching the videos (only keywords and key ideas)
+1. Take short notes while watching the videos below (only keywords and key ideas)
 2. Refine your notes (rewatch parts to clarify things):
    - Write full sentences and use your own writing style, your own vocabulary as much as possible.
    - Connect your new knowledge to your old knowledge.
    - Ask questions in your notes where something is unclear, where a link between ideas is missing.
 3. Refine your notes, consider [paraphrasing](https://quillbot.com/), and [grammar checking](https://quillbot.com/grammar-check).
 Make sure your notes make sense, and ideally not just for you.
 Consider using an AI language model for quick feedback (e.g. [ChatGPT](https://chat.openai.com/)).

-## Visitors and residents
+## Visitors and Residents
 ### 1. Introduction

 <div class="responsive-iframe">